Water Heater Permit

 Submit an application to Building that identifies the property, list the name of any contractor who will work on the project, and describe the proposed work in detail.
 You need to submit additional plans only for a new installation, not a replacement.
 For a new installation, submit three sets of plumbing details, electrical plans, and a floor plan showing the water heater location.
 If a water heater is to be installed in a new enclosure at the exterior of the structure, a plot plan will be required.

-Permits for the replacement of an existing water heater can be obtained through the mail or by FAX.
+Permits for the replacement of an existing water heater can be obtained through the online permit system.

 A separate handout entitled Plan Requirements describes requirements in greater detail and gives you examples of how the various plans should be drawn.